dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/8-2 Cache-Friendly Data Structures.md

                                               std::vector<PointInfo> pointInfos;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Pointer inlining**.
 Inlining a pointer into a structure can improve cache utilization.
 For example, if you have a structure that contains a pointer to another structure, you can inline the pointer into the first structure.
 This way, you can avoid additional memory access to fetch the second structure.
 An example of pointer inlining is shown in [@lst:PointerInlining].
 The `weight` parameter is used in many graph algorithms, and thus, it is frequently accessed.
 However, in the original version on the left, retrieving the edge weight requires additional memory access, which can result in a cache miss.
-By inlining the `weight` parameter into the `GraphEdge` structure, we avoid such issues.
+By moving the `weight` parameter into the `GraphEdge` structure, we avoid such issues.

-Listing: Pointer inlining in a structure.
+Listing: Moving the `weight` parameter into the parent structure.

 ~~~~ {#lst:PointerInlining .cpp}
 struct GraphEdge {                            struct GraphEdge {